About Carlos Roberto Ramírez

 Selected publications

-Ramirez, Carlos Roberto.
+Ramírez, Carlos Roberto.
 “Sound and Power in Early Modern Alcalá de Henares.”
-In Soundscapes of the Early Modern Iberian Empires, edited by Victor Sierra Matute.
-London: Routledge, 2023 (in press).
+In Soundscapes of the Early Modern Hispanophone and Lusophone Worlds, edited by Victor Sierra Matute.
+London: Routledge, 2024 (in press, Dec.
+23, 2024).

-Ramirez, Carlos Roberto.
-Music, Sound, and Power in Puerto Rico: a quincentennial history (book project, in progress).
+Ramírez, Carlos Roberto.
+Sound and Power in Puerto Rico: a quincentennial history (book project, in progress).

 Ramírez, Carlos Roberto.
 Ciphering Song, de-Ciphering Identity: The "Libro de Cifra Nueva" (1557), and the Mediation of Identity and Sound in Early Modern Spain.”
 Ph.D.
 Dissertation.
 Cornell University, 2019.